SpinaCMS/Spina/README.md

 The installer will help you setup your first user.

+Then start rails s and access your admin panel at /admin.

 # Basics

 The installer generates a few initializers that contain necessary configuration for Spina.